Vitrectomy: Pars plana vitrectomy

-Vitrectomy was originated by Robert Machemer with contributions from Thomas M. Aaberg Sr in late 1969 and early 1970.
+Although Robert Machemer has historically been credited with developing pars plana vitrectomy, Anton Banko patented the procedure for closed vitrectomy in 1968, predating Machemer's first reported operation by three years.
+Machemer performed the first reported human closed pars plana vitrectomy in 1970, and subsequently helped establish the technique as a standard approach to vitreous surgery.

 The original purpose of vitrectomy was to remove clouded vitreous humor—usually containing blood.

-The success of these first procedures led to the development of techniques and instruments to remove clouding and also to peel scar tissue off the light sensitive lining of the eye—the retina—membranectomy, to provide space for materials injected in the eye to reattach the retina such as gases or liquid silicone, and to increase the efficacy of other surgical steps such as scleral buckle.
+The success of these first procedures led to the development of techniques and instruments to peel scar tissue (membranectomy) off the light sensing nerves of the posterior eye (the retina) and to provide space for materials injected in the eye.
+It also made space for surgeons to inject gases or liquid silicone necessary to reattach the retina.
+It also increase the efficacy of other surgical procedures such as scleral buckle.

 The development of new instruments and surgical strategies through the 1970s and 1980s was spearheaded by surgeon and engineer Steve Charles.
 More recent advances have included smaller and more refined instruments for use in the eye, the injection of various medications at the time of surgery to manipulate a detached retina into its proper position and mark the location of tissue layers to allow their removal, and for long term protection against scar tissue formation.
 Several technologies and systems exist to treat vitrectomy.